cobrateam/splinter/docs/elements-in-the-page.rst

 ::

-    for key in browser.type('type', 'typing slowly', slowly=True):
+    for key in browser.type('type', 'typing slowly', slowly=True): pass # make some assertion here with the key object :)
-        // you can do some test of a field autocompletion here

 Verifying if element is visible or invisible